Social Worker Registration Compliance and Support

 Our role

-Social workers who are not registered may have not demonstrated to the SWRB that they are fit to practice, and therefore may pose a risk to the public.
+Persons who are not registered may have not demonstrated to the SWRB that they are fit to practice, and therefore may pose a risk to the public.

 Information